BramVan-Oosterhout/katacoda-scenarios/foswiki2/simpleapplication/step4-answer.md

-To see the completed the updated SolutionExType, retrieve it from the SolutionExampleTopics tar ball.
+To see the completed SolutionExType, retrieve it from the SolutionExampleTopics tar ball.

 `/tmp/answer step4`{{execute}}

-Now you can navigate to the updated Applications/SolutionExApp.SolutionType as well as the SolutionExNote2 [Applications/SolutionExApp.SolutionExNote2?raw=all](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/Applications/SolutionExApp/SolutionExNote2?raw=all) to inspect the content.
+Now you can navigate to the updated Applications/SolutionExApp.SolutionExType as well as the SolutionExNote2 [Applications/SolutionExApp.SolutionExNote2?raw=all](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/Applications/SolutionExApp/SolutionExNote2?raw=all) to inspect the content.